Democracy in Asia

 Democracy in Asia can be comparatively assessed according to various definitions of democracy.
-According to the V-Dem Democracy indices, the Asian countries with the highest democracy scores in year 2023 were Taiwan, Japan, Cyprus, Israel, and South Korea, meanwhile the Asian countries with lowest democracy scores in 2023 are Saudi Arabia, China and Afghanistan.
+According to the V-Dem Democracy indices, the Asian countries with the highest democracy scores in year 2025 were Taiwan, Japan, South Korea, Cyprus and Sri Lanka, meanwhile the Asian countries with lowest democracy scores in 2023 are Saudi Arabia, Qatar and Afghanistan.
 Democratic backsliding can be observed in parts of Asia.
-The V-Dem Democracy Report identified for the year 2023 East Timor as a case of stand-alone democratization and Thailand and Maldives as cases of U-Turn democratization.
+The V-Dem Democracy Report identified for the year 2025 Timor Leste, Thailand and Sri Lanka as a cases of ongoing democratization.